JamesMinoucha/magpie_client/README.md

 ## Credits
 - To all the creators of the mods used in this modpack
-- chrono_t for modifying his mod
+- And chrono_t for modifying his mod
-- And kiroshie for motivating me to finish this idea